 In ancient cultures this was a time to store food for winter (namely the farmers gathered hearty foods like gourds, pumpkins, grapes and apples).

 The Cornucopia–or Horn of Plenty–is a traditional symbol for Mabon, a symbol for an abundant harvest but also a balance of male (phallic) and female (receptive) that can be used at this time…

-This is always such a wonderful point in the calendar to acknowledge, when we see visible shifts all around us in the colors of nature.
+This is always such a wonderful point in the calendar to acknowledge, when we see visible shifts all around us in the colours of nature.

 Bring it home with a feast for you and yours!

 Honour the time of year eating foods that are seasonal; corn, beans, squash, apples, pumpkins, root vegetables etc. and use herbs of this season too: rosemary and sage.

 Most of all we can celebrate with a moment of balance in our own lives, taking the day for stillness, appreciation, and honoring the passing of time with gratitude.